Phentermine: America’s Favorite Weight Loss Prescription

 💊 Belviq® (lorcaserin)

 Belviq®, with the active ingredient lorcaserin HCL, received FDA approval in 2012.
 It works by activating serotonin receptors in the brain to promote faster fullness [1,16].
-Lorcaserin is a class IV controlled substance and only available for short-term use.
+Lorcaserin is a class IV controlled substance and is only available for short-term use.

 💊 Contrave® (naltrexone + bupropion extended-release)